 Motorola is always known for its clean almost stock Android software and the same thing continues for so many years because it’s one of the strong areas many people consider when they buy a smartphone.

 With the recent fusing of oxygen and color os stock Android interfaces are becoming harder to find, the only option you have right now is Pixel but that’s totally from another league.
-So I feel this is one huge positive for the Edge 20 and additionally, there’s no bloatware or advertising stuff for you to opt-out the entire experience feels very clean.
+So I feel this is one huge positive for the Edge 20 and additionally, there’s no bloatware or advertising stuff for you to opt out the entire experience feels very clean.

 Only some Motorola-specific apps are there and I like those as they are super useful in some cases.
-It gives you all the options to personalize your Edge 20 by changing icons, fonts, themes.
+It gives you all the options to personalize your Edge 20 by changing icons, fonts, and themes.

 Some Additional new Features: